Young Researchers In Europe Launch Lobby Group

 In the works for two years, the Young Academy began advocating for its members this fall, before the group became official at the Brussels launch in December.
 In October, the group partnered with Academia Europaea, a pan-European learned society, to launch a successful petition, signed by more than 150,000 people worldwide, that asks for stable research funding within the European Union.
 The timing of the petition was critical, Schröder says, because the government is currently trying to iron out a budget for the period 2014–20 in the face of serious economic problems.

-Going forward, the group plans to lobby policymakers on behalf of early-career scientists, who face a diverse range of issues in Europe, says Nicole Grobert, a materials scientist at Oxford University.
+Going forward, the group plans to lobby policymakers about the diverse problems facing younger scientists in Europe, says Nicole Grobert, a materials scientist at Oxford University.

 The group wants to help young scholars who struggle to launch independent research programs amid the hierarchical academic structures in Europe.
 Senior professors sometimes claim the ideas of early-career researchers as their own or they may insist on being listed as an author on academic papers—even as the corresponding author—when they have had no input or leadership in the research.
 Sometimes early-career researchers can have entirely supervised and funded a graduate student yet not be allowed to grant a Ph.D. to that student, Schäfer notes.